hellloxiaotian/CTNet/README.md

 ## This paper as well as A cross Transformer for image denoising is conducted by Chunwei Tian, Menghua Zheng, Wangmeng Zuo, Shichao Zhang, Yanning Zhang, Chia-Wen Lin.
+This  paper is accepted by the information fusion (IF:18.6).

 ## Its abstract is shown as follows.